Wildlife & Habitat Protection

 - Display and hand out The Green Wildlife Guide for Boaters in membership packs or course resource packs.

-- Use our Awareness Raising Toolkit to help communicate best practice around your club house or training centre and through your newsletters, website and social media.
+- Use our Resources for Clubs, Centres and Associations to help communicate best practice around your club house or training centre and through your newsletters, website and social media.